MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-front-end.md

 ## Step 4: Debug

-To see the Worker and UI iframes, open the **Source** tab of the browser's DevTools (<kbd>F12</kbd>).
+To see the Worker and UI iFrames, open the **Source** tab of the browser's DevTools (<kbd>F12</kbd>).

 :::image type="content" source="./media/extensibility-front-end/debugging.png" alt-text="Screenshot of debugging files in VS Code.":::

-You can place a breakpoint both in the Worker iframe and see the main `switch` on the incoming Action.
-You can also debug the UI iframe, for example, the code inside `SampleWorkloadEditor`.
+You can place a breakpoint both in the Worker iFrame and see the main `switch` on the incoming Action.
+You can also debug the UI iFrame, for example, the code inside `SampleWorkloadEditor`.

 ## Fluent UI controls